|

 There!
 As far as I can see

-I just cleared up the mystery
+I just cleared up

 of why your soils are red perpetually